http-kit/lein-template/README.md

 # lein-template

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+A Leiningen 2.0 template for Clojure web programming (working in progress)

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Feng Shen

 Distributed under the Eclipse Public License, the same as Clojure.